kusimo/blog/README.md

 });
 ```

-The example above shows that the route accepts a get request with path of root ('/') and returns a welcome page view.
-Another way of saying this is if the page is home, return a page that is called welcome (welcome.blade.php).
+The example above shows that the route accepts a get request with path of root directory ('/') and returns a welcome page view(callback).
+Another way of saying this is if the page is home (start page), return a page that is called welcome (welcome.blade.php).
 This is how we load a view.
 > Note the welcome in the name of the file and the welcome in the view function parameter, this needs to match.
 No need to put '.blade.php'.
 Route will return whatever you put after the return statement, let's add another route to the current one and return a piece of html.